logto-io/logto/.changeset/six-pens-hope.md

 "@logto/core": minor
 ---

-Logto core API implementation to support the new third-party application feature, and user consent interaction flow.
+implement Logto core API to support the new third-party application feature, and user consent interaction flow

 ### Management API

-- add new endpoint `/applications/sign-in-experiences` with `PUT`, `GET` methods to manage the application level sign-in experiences.
+- Add new endpoint `/applications/sign-in-experiences` with `PUT`, `GET` methods to manage the application level sign-in experiences.
-- add new endpoint `/applications/:id/users/:userId/consent-organizations` with `PUT`, `GET`, `POST`, `DELETE` methods to manage the user granted organizations for the third-party application.
+- Add new endpoint `/applications/:id/users/:userId/consent-organizations` with `PUT`, `GET`, `POST`, `DELETE` methods to manage the user granted organizations for the third-party application.
-- and new endpoint `/applications/:id/user-consent-scopes` with `GET`, `POST`, `DELETE` methods to manage the user consent resource, organization, and user scopes for the third-party application.
+- Add new endpoint `/applications/:id/user-consent-scopes` with `GET`, `POST`, `DELETE` methods to manage the user consent resource, organization, and user scopes for the third-party application.
 - Update the `/applications` endpoint to include the new `is_third_party` field.
 Support create third-party applications, and query by `is_third_party` field.

 ### Interaction API